PixelBlaster-Releases/opkona/devicechangelog.md

-# v5.2 - CAF
+# v5.3 - CAF
-- Switched to erofs
-- Fixed screen lock on GPay and other simillar apps
-- Misc Changes
+- Source update only